Zhengqi-Cheer/learngit/readme.txt

-Git is a version conrol system. goit is free software.
+Git is a  distributed version control system. goit is free software.